bert-bae/chattyapp/README.md

   - Starting with '/i' (lowercase) will italicize the text.
   - Starting with '/b' (lowercase) will bold the text.

+- Updated as of November 30: Native emoji's available.
+  - Emoji selector is in the right of the chatbar.

 ## Dependencies:
 - React boiler plate dependencies:
   - More information at the Boilder Plate github link below